 The Transducer Blocks connect input and output functions to other function blocks residing in the same device.
-It interfaces with sensor input hardware and provides a measured value and status to the connected function blocks.
-Transducer Block parameters include but are not limited to sensor type. temperature sensor type, calibration data and routines, calibration date and diagnostic conditions.
+It interfaces with sensor input hardware and provides a measured value and status to connected Transducer Block parameters function blocks. include but are not limited to sensor type, temperature sensor type, calibration data and routines, calibration date and diagnostic conditions.
 Usually only one Transducer Block is present per device.

 The Function Blocks are fundamental for providing the control system behavior.
-Function Blocks contain input and output parameters and algorithms and can be linked to other function blocks within the same device or to other devices on the fieldbus network.
+Function Blocks contain input and output parameters and algorithms and can be linked to other function blocks within the same device or to other devices in the fieldbus network.
 In a single User Application, several function blocks can be available and precisely scheduled in terms of execution.